meng3540/parallel-patterns-group-1/parallelScan/README.md

             XY[threadIdx.x] = temp;
     }
 ```
-Putting the thread management aspects of the loop aside for a moment, the main function of this loop is that in each iteration, the array element at the current threads position (XY[threadIdx.x]) is added with the array element that is "stride" elements before it (XY[threadIdx.x]) and then replaces the current element with the sum, repeating until each thread has computed the sum of itself and all the preceding elements.
+Putting the thread management aspects of the loop aside for a moment, the main function of this loop is that in each iteration, the array element ```XY[threadIdx.x]``` is added with the array element ```XY[threadIdx.x - stride]```---the element ```stride``` steps away.
+The result then replaces the previous ```XY[threadIdx.x]```, repeating until each thread has computed the sum of itself and all the preceding elements.

-Once the computation is done, the result is put into the output array Y at index corresponding to the global id of the thread.
+Once the computation is done, the result is put into the output array Y at the index corresponding to the global id of the thread.

+### About Thread Management

+It's worth noting that since ```XY``` is in shared memory, each thread is changing the array simultaneously.
+That's where we come back to the management aspects.
+The first __syncthreads(); ensures that all the threads have finished writing the initial values into ```XY```, otherwise threads that are ahead may be working with the wrong data.
+Next, ```if(threadIdx.x >= stride)``` ensures that the program does not try to access memory that is out of bounds or a negative array index, which would throw an error.
+If that condition is met, the computation is stored in a temporary variable.
+The reason it must be stored in a temporary variable at first is in case one thread overwrites data that another thread is trying to access, which would cause a race condition.